AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/component-dependency-readiness-check-issues.md

 >
 >The message you see will likely be different.

-Refer to [Conflicting component dependencies for a solution](/help/troubleshooting/miscellaneous/conflicting-component-dependencies.md) in our support knowledge base.

 ## File system permissions issues {#trouble-depend-permission}

 If the Adobe Commerce file system owner doesn't have the permissions to write to directories on the Adobe Commerce file system, a message similar to the following displays: